-- (a) A buyer in ordinary course of business has the protections afforded by [UCC Sections 2-403(2) and 9-320(a)] even if no existing certificate of title was signed and delivered to the buyer or no new certificate of title listing the buyer as owner of record was created. - (b) Except as otherwise provided in Sections 16 and 23, the rights of a purchaser of a vessel, other than a buyer in ordinary course of business, and of a lien creditor are governed by [the UCC].
+- (a) A buyer in ordinary course of business has the protections afforded by [UCC Sections 2-403(2) and 9-320(a)] even if an existing certificate of title was not signed and delivered to the buyer or a new certificate listing the buyer as owner of record was not created. - (b) Except as otherwise provided in Sections 17 and 24, the rights of a purchaser of a vessel which is not a buyer in ordinary course of business or a lien creditor are governed by [the UCC].